joranquinten/gulp-hugo/README.md

 This is the task which automatically gets called with the "gulp" command.
 Fires up the development-task by default.

 #### dev
-This is the default task, and it assumes that it will involve manipulating the front end components (js, css, html, images).
+This is the default task, and it assumes that it will involve manipulating the front end assets (js, css, html, images).
 It runs the develop-build tasks for those components and continues to watch these files for any change.
 It also, by default, starts up the browser(s) as defined in the gulp-config.json file.

 #### prod
 This task is exactly similar to the dev-task.
-The difference is that the global variable isDevelop is set to false before executing the tasks, which enables some extra options, specifically suited for a production environment (think uglifying the assets).
+The difference is that the global variable _isDevelop_ is set to _false_ before executing the tasks, which enables some extra options, specifically suited for a production environment (think uglifying the assets).

 #### js
 This tasks builds designated Javascript-files, concatenates them and (if production is set) uglifies the files.
-Javascript files which are required to be enclosed in the header, can be defined as 'critical' files.
-These files will be processed separately.
+Javascript files which are required to be enclosed at the top of the page, can be defined as 'critical files'.
+These files will be processed and concatenated to a separate destination.
 By default, these files will not be linted (the package assumes this to be third party libraries, i.e. modernizr or similar libraries).
-Sourcefiles for either process have to be defined in gulp-config.json.
-Any change causes an automatic browser reload.
+Source files for either process have to be defined in gulp-config.json.
+Regular Javascript files will be processed in the same way, but with JSHinting enabled.
+Any change in Javascript files causes an automatic browser reload.

 #### css

 The build assumes you will want to end up with only one CSS file and makes no distinction between critical and non critical CSS.
+(The performance gain is relatively low and it is somewhat difficult to determine which styles should be available directly and which should not.)
 The source are .scss files, which will be linted as sass-files.
-The sass-files will be transpiled and concatenated to a singles CSS-file.
+The sass-files will be transpiled and concatenated to a single CSS-file.
 The CSS-file is then modified by several PostCSS plugins, which mainly validate against ie8 or higher.
-A non development task will minify the CSS before saving.
+A production specific task will minify the CSS before saving.
 Any change causes an automatic browser change.
-The browserSync plugin should only inject edited CSS, not reload the current page.
+The browserSync plugin should only inject edited CSS, not reload the current page, handy!

 The CSS task may be modified, it currently contains sort of a hybrid between Sass-compiling and PostCSS modules, especially since PostCSS has very Sass-like capabilities, without the Ruby dependency.
 [It would probably be more efficient to port Sass-compiling to PostCSS.](http://benfrain.com/breaking-up-with-sass-postcss/)